SaxonHelina/ZCV-Al-intelligent-encrypted-trading-glasses-/README.md

 Swipe Left: Switches modes.
 Open Hand: Stops the AI assistant.
 AI Training Strategy:

+The AI assistant employs machine learning models to enhance its decision-making capabilities.
+These models are trained on historical data to predict market trends and suggest optimal strategies.
+The training process involves:

+Data Collection: Gathering historical market data.
+Preprocessing: Cleaning and normalizing the data.
+Model Training: Using algorithms like neural networks to train the model.
+Evaluation: Assessing the model's performance and accuracy.
+Hardware Functionality:

+The AI assistant integrates with hardware components such as cameras and microphones to facilitate voice and gesture recognition.
+The hardware setup includes:

+Camera: Captures real-time video for gesture detection.
+Microphone: Records audio for voice command processing.
+Processing Unit: Handles data processing and AI computations.
+Blockchain Integration:

+To ensure secure and transparent data management, the AI assistant utilizes blockchain technology.
+This integration provides:

+Data Integrity: Ensures that data cannot be tampered with.
+Transparency: Allows users to view transaction histories.
+Security: Protects sensitive information through encryption.
+Note:

+Ensure your system has a webcam for gesture detection and a microphone for voice commands.

 AI wrapper (Fixed API for inference and file storage) https://github.com/CortexFoundation/inference